What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 Common Myths About Brake Rotors

 - Myth: Drilled rotors always perform better.
-Truth: They’re great for heat dissipation but can crack under extreme conditions if not designed well.
+Fact: They’re effective for heat dissipation but can crack under extreme repeated stress if not properly engineered for the application.

 - Myth: Rotors never need replacing.
-Truth: Rotors wear down and must be replaced when they’re too thin or damaged.
+Fact: Rotors wear down and must be replaced when they drop below minimum thickness or sustain damage.

 - Myth: Cheap rotors are just as good.
-Truth: Low-quality rotors wear faster and may not provide consistent braking.
+Fact: Low-quality rotors wear faster and may not deliver consistent braking — a safety risk, not just a performance issue.

 The Future of Brake Rotors